rihaas/ProbabilityCaseStudy/binomial_game_analysis.md

 ## Case Study in Empirical vs. Theoretical Probability (From the Notebook)

-[Include the content of the "Case study in Empirical vs. Theoretical Probability" section here, explaining the difference between the two with the example provided.]

 ## Conclusion of the Case Study (From the Notebook)

-[Include the "Conclusion of the case study" section from the notebook.]

 ## Conditions of Binomial Experiment (From the Notebook)

-[Include the "Conditions of Binomial Experiment" section from the notebook.]